Greenbrier (GBX)

 Before making an investment decision, investors should account for Greenbrier’s business fundamentals and valuation in addition to what happened in the latest quarter.

-Greenbrier isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Greenbrier isn’t a terrible business, but it doesn’t pass our bar.
+To kick things off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its rising cash profitability gives it more optionality, the downside is its projected EPS for the next year is lacking.
 On top of that, its cash burn raises the question of whether it can sustainably maintain growth.